Learn more about the data that informs AHEAD.

 - Puerto Rico

-The estimates of the incidence of HIV infection (diagnosed and undiagnosed) among adults and adolescents were obtained in the following steps:
+HIV incidence among adults and adolescents were obtained via the following:

 - Among all HIV diagnoses reported by states to the CDC, the date of HIV infection was estimated for each person with a CD4 test by using a CD4 depletion model.

 - The distribution of delay (from HIV infection to diagnosis) was used to estimate the annual number of HIV infections (new infections in a given year), which includes persons with diagnosed infections and persons with undiagnosed infection.